 These questions are designed to assess how well you can handle real-world scenarios, optimize your code, and leverage Java’s advanced features effectively.

-Arrays and ArrayLists are both used to store collections of data in Java, but they differ in their structure and functionality.
+Arrays and ArrayLists both store collections of data in Java, but they work quite differently under the hood.

 import java.util.ArrayList;